-All claims must be submitted electronically to the agency, except under limited circumstances.
-For more information, see the agency's ProviderOne Billing and Resource Guide webpage and scroll down to Paperless billing at HCA.
+All claims must be submitted electronically to HCA, except under limited circumstances.
+For more information, see HCA's ProviderOne Billing and Resource Guide webpage and scroll down to Paperless billing at HCA.

 For providers approved to bill paper claims, visit the same webpage and scroll down to Paper Claim Billing Resource.